reiner/massively/content/post/post.5.md

-﻿+++
++++
 title = 'Give your address a position.
-Give your position an address.' slug = 'opengeocoder' image = 'images/geocoder.jpg' date = "2018-07-20T00:00:00" description = 'Participate at the TWIST-Hackdays and contribute to develop and open geocoder'
+Give your position an address.' slug = 'opengeocoder' image = 'images/geocoder.jpg' date = "2018-07-20T00:00:00" description = 'Participate at the TWIST-Hackdays and contribute to develop an open geocoder'
 +++

 #### Geocoding and reverse geocoding